al-XLeMEsTRE/al-XLeMEsTRE/README.md

 ## 🚀 Creative Technologist | 💻 Web Designer & Developer

+## 👋 Salut!
+I'm Gregory

-👋 **Salut!
-I'm Gregory** — A bridge between the narratives of our cultures and the binary world of coding.
+A bridge between the narratives of our cultures and the binary world of coding.
 From the heart of Port-au-Prince to the bustling streets of New York and the diverse ambiance of Montreal, I blend storytelling with technology to create immersive, user-centric digital experiences.

 ---

 ## 🌐 About Me

-Multilingual in both human and programming languages, I navigate through the realms of customer service and front-end web development.
-I'm an artisan at the keyboard, crafting experiences that resonate both visually and functionally.
+# Full Stack Software Engineer in Training

+Currently honing my skills as a Full Stack Software Engineer at [TripleTen Bootcamp](https://tripleten.com/).
+With a rich background as an artist, designer, and multilingual customer service specialist, I bring a unique and creative approach to technology and problem-solving.

 - **Location**: Brooklyn, NYC, USA
 - **Phone**: [(678)-467-9646](tel:+16784679646)